mvdkwast/obsidian-copy-as-html/README.md

 - Only works in edit mode.
 - Post-processors like dataview may not have post-processed the preview documents, which may cause missing data
-- The Excalidraw plugin output seems to confuse gmail, although the output looks ok.
 - Special fields (front-matter, double-colon attributes, ...) are not removed.
-- data-urls can use a lot of memory for big/many pictures
+- data-uris can use a lot of memory for big/many pictures

 ## TODO / wish-list